 Krieg's Bloodsplosion skill, combined with a Roid shield and a Rapier, is ridiculously powerful as well.
 Bloodsplosion blows up enemies after you kill them, adds overkill damage on top of that (which is why you want to maximize your single-hit damage in melee), and does 5% more damage per bloodlust stack (maximum 100, for a 500% boost in damage).
 The increased explosive damage and grenade damage from several of Krieg's skills, as well as those from relics, similarly apply to the explosion's damage.
 What makes this game breaking?
 Bloodsplosions chain, and the overkill damage stacks.
 One high damage melee attack on a weak enemy can clear a room.
 Add slag into the mix, and you're doubling not only the damage from the melee attack, but the damage from the Bloodsplosion.
 Used correctly, with properly-grouped enemies, Bloodsplosion can take out several of the game's raid bosses in 2 attacks (one slag, one melee), as the damage keeps increasing as enemies explode, eventually reaching the display cap of 999999k.

-The gunzerking skill Money Shot. it's a skill that gives a huge damage boost to the last bullet in the magazine.
-By exploiting a glitch, you can make it so that you can chain Money Shots repeatedly and bring down bosses like Terramorphous before they even have a chance to fight back.
+The Gunzerking skill Money Shot gives a huge damage boost to the last bullet in the magazine.
+Pair it with Inconceivable, which gives all of Salvador's shots a chance to not consume ammo, and you can chain Money Shots repeatedly and bring down bosses like Terramorphous before they even have a chance to fight back.

 The Chaotic Evil Monk class mod from Tiny Tina's Assault on Dragon Keep adds an extra six points to Money Shot.
 Need I say more?